Shohei Ohtani hits 44th homer, leaves mound early; De La Cruz has six RBIs as Reds beat Angels | TSN

 De La Cruz then cleared the bases in the seventh with a triple off Dominic Leone.
 After driving in only seven previous runs in all of August, De La Cruz became the first Reds batter with at least six RBIs in a game since Colin Moran did it in May 2022.

-“Oh yeah, all of this, it's all my city,” a smiling De La Cruz said through a translator Wednesday.
-“I'm just happy we came out with the victory today.
-The guys had really good vibes today.”

-Starter Andrew Abbott yielded five hits and four walks in four innings for Cincinnati.
-Buck Farmer (4-5) threw 1 2/3 innings of scoreless relief.

-Long Beach native Spencer Steer had three hits and drove in two runs in his second straight big game for Cincinnati against his favorite childhood team.
+Long Beach native Spencer Steer had four hits and drove in three runs for Cincinnati in the doubleheader against his favorite childhood team.
+Steer also caught the ceremonial first pitch for the nightcap from his older brother, Connor, who works for the Angels.

-Tyler Anderson (5-5) relieved Ohtani and allowed just one earned run over 4 2/3 innings for the Angels, whose dreams of ending their eight-year playoff drought are all but dead after 15 losses in their last 20 games.

-Mike Trout didn't play in the first game after feeling sore in the morning, and Nevin said he won't start the second game.
-The three-time AL MVP returned Tuesday night from a seven-week injury absence with a broken bone in his hand.

 TRAINER'S ROOM

-Reds: Hunter Greene will get an extra day of rest, pushing his next start to Saturday.
-The 24-year-old Los Angeles native with the 100-mph fastball missed two months with hip pain before returning Sunday.
+Reds: Hunter Greene will get an extra day off, pushing his next start to Saturday.
+The 24-year-old Los Angeles native with the 100-mph fastball missed two months with hip pain before returning last weekend.

 Angels: Rookie SS Zach Neto will begin baseball activities Friday while on the team's road trip.
-“Hopefully it's a quicker little ramp-up,” Nevin said.
-Neto has missed 18 games with lower back inflammation, his second major injury this season.
+He has missed 18 games with lower back inflammation.

 UP NEXT